Csantucci/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - fix crash when reinitializing EOTs on a carless train
 - keyboard commands for Overcharge and Quick Release, by cesarBLG
 - features which are present in Unstable release or on Github but not yet in the publicly available testing release:
-  - added new parameter for battery switch, by Serana (PR #735)
-  - PR #757 - Unify Raildriver code implementation, by cesarBLG; includes management of external devices different from Raildriver, plus two minor RD  code fixes
+  - Unify Raildriver code implementation, by cesarBLG; includes management of external devices different from Raildriver, plus two minor RD  code fixes (PR #757)
   - Extends CabControls for user input, by cjakeman (PR #753)
-  - NEW: fix: Improve sky dome distortion causing bug #1471416 (PR #764, by twpol)
-  - NEW: manage partial turntables
+  - manage partial turntables
+  - NEW: Temporary bug fix for https://bugs.launchpad.net/or/+bug/2004100 Casting error crash

 Info about content of the various PR to the Unstable release can be found here